robriks/ethernaut-solutions/double-entrypoint/walkthrough.md

+## Welcome to KweenBirb's 27th installment of Ethernaut walkthroughs!
+Ethernaut is a set of gamified Solidity challenges in the style of a CTF, where each level features a hackable smart contract that will inform you of various known security vulnerabilities on EVM blockchains.

+This repo will walk you through a solution to DoubleEntrypoint.sol, the 27th challenge in the series.
+You can find the challenge itself and fully fleshed out solution in the .txt and .sol files in this directory.
+Let's begin!

+OpenZeppelin instructs us that this time, rather than just hack the contracts using a clever exploit, we must also work defensively to 'figure out where the bug is in CryptoVault and protect it from being drained out of tokens.'
+Time to put away the black hat and replace it with a white one!

 Forta allows users to set their own detection bots with custom handleTransaction() implementations -i think handleTransaction() will also handle notifying users of unexpected activity?
 -keeps a counter of alerts raised in order to revert unsavory transactions